hiltontj/tylermcginnis-github-battle/README.md

 ## React Hooks!

-_NOTE: I am currently in the process of refactoring this project to make use of React Hooks! `git checkout hooks` (i.e. checkout the hooks branch) to see these changes._
+_I have completed refactoring this project to make use of React Hooks and merged the changes into `master`._

 ## Setup